silnrsi/grcompiler/README.md

     nmake -f makefile.mak realclean
     ```

-this deletes the libraries as well.
+This deletes the libraries as well.

-To build gdlpp, from the preprocessor folder:
+To build gdlpp, from the `preprocessor` folder:
-....```
+    ```
-....nmake -f gdlpp.mak
+    nmake -f gdlpp.mak
-....```
+    ```

 To build GrcRegressionTest and run regression tests,
-from the test/GrcRegressionTest folder:
+from the `test/GrcRegressionTest` folder:
-....```
+    ```
     nmake -f Makefile.vc
     cd fonts
     nmake -f regtest.mak
-....```
+    ```

-To use Visual Studio, setup a new makefile project and add cmds for building,
+To use Visual Studio, setup a new makefile project and add commands
-debugging, testing using the makefiles indicated above.
+for building, testing, and debugging using the makefiles indicated above.

 ## DEPENDENCIES
 ### ICU